- Home

 Valencia

-Valencia is increasingly the best value proposition for digital nomads in Spain — combining Barcelona-level quality of life with significantly lower costs.
+Valencia is increasingly the best deal for digital nomads in Spain — Barcelona-level quality of life at significantly lower cost.

-Valencia’s cost advantage is real: coworking is 20-40% cheaper than Barcelona, apartments run 30-40% less, and the city’s compact layout means most neighborhoods are bikeable.
-Add in 300+ days of sunshine, a beautiful old town, the Ciudad de las Artes y las Ciencias, and direct beach access, and it is no wonder Valencia’s nomad community is booming.
+Valencia’s cost advantage is real: coworking runs 20-40% cheaper than Barcelona, apartments are 30-40% less, and the city’s compact layout means most neighborhoods are bikeable.
+Throw in 300+ days of sunshine, a beautiful old town, the Ciudad de las Artes y las Ciencias, and direct beach access, and it’s no wonder Valencia’s nomad community is booming.

 Canary Islands (Tenerife & Gran Canaria)